|Database Names and Descriptions||Full Text|

 |Reference Universe |

-Reference Universe is the most effective way to find academically respectable reference information across all of the library's collections.
+Reference Universe is an effective way to find academically respectable reference information across all of the library's collections.
 By searching at once the tables of contents and indexes of the library’s print and online reference collections, including Gale Virtual Reference Library and Credo Reference, it provides a very good way to find trustworthy academic overviews of topics, definitions, and suggestions for further reading.

 |SAGE Premier |